justinthelaw/opera/README.md

 1. Refactor the frontend codebase to modern TypeScript, and eliminate Create-React-App overhead
 2. Provide more GitOps and open-source developer workflows and instructions
-3. Add OpenAI API GPT3 base model fine-tuning to create a new [Bullet Forge](#bullet-forge) feature
+3. Add fine-tuned T5 base models to create a new [Bullet Forge](#bullet-forge) feature
 4. Revamp the UI/UX using modern components and design standards
 5. Re-architect to a client-server application to provide persistence, security, and improvement insights